jjlynch2/OsteoSort/README.md

 The regression model used for antemortem stature association has been switched to calculate the point estimate of the measurement rather than vice versa.

-Added statistical option to change from 1 to 2 tail t-tests
+Added statistical option to change from 1 to 2 tail t-tests.

-Switched terminology from cores to threads for functions
+Switched terminology from cores to threads for functions.

 Bug fixes: